Kntnt/kntnt-ggpkg-shortcode-fix/README.md

 ## Background

-The WordPress [plugin](https://wordpress.org/plugins/garden-gnome-package/) for publish Garden Gnome Packages provides the shortcode `ggpkg` to present Pano2VR and Object2VR packages on pages and posts.
+The WordPress [plugin](https://wordpress.org/plugins/garden-gnome-package/) for publishing Garden Gnome Packages provides the shortcode `ggpkg` to present Pano2VR and Object2VR packages on pages and posts.

-The plugin outputs JavaScript code which migh conatin empty lines.
+The plugin's shortcode outputs JavaScript code which might contain empty lines.
 These lines will be converted into <p></p> by WordPress (its done by the infamous `wpautop()` function).
-That results in syntax error in yje JavaScript.
+That results in a syntax error in the JavaScript.

 Awaiting a bug fix from Garden Gnome Software, you can use this plugin as a fix.
-It simply removes the empty lines before outputting te JavaScript.
+It merely removes the empty lines before outputting te JavaScript.

 ## How to install